 EH: Are there any collaborations in the works currently, or any artists that you’d like to work with in the future?

 Psyoctave: We held off on collabs for a few months, but we’re starting to get the ball rolling again finally.
-We currently have active collabs with Cvptvgon, Vieira, and Mize.
+We currently have active collabs with Cvptvgon, and Vieira.
 Be on the lookout for stuff with Super Future and the Blurrd Vzn boys at some point, too.

 EH: Can’t wait for those!
 I know you guys must miss live music as much as the rest of us, too.
 Do you have a bucket list venue or festival for when shows are being safely thrown again?

 Psyoctave: COVID hit as soon as we started to tour around more, so there’s still so many venues that we’re dying to play at.
 Black Box, Republic NOLA, Hollywood Palladium, Webster Hall, and Concord Music Hall just to name a few.
 We’d also love to throw down at Red Rocks eventually!

 EH: What are some of your goals as Psyoctave?